Man in custody after report of person with gun prompts I-190 closure in Worcester - Boston News, Weather, Sports | WHDH 7News

 WORCESTER, MASS.
-(WHDH) - Authorities closed part of I-190 in Worcester Wednesday afternoon after police received reports of a man with a gun near the highway, a state police spokesperson said.
+(WHDH) - Authorities closed part of I-190 in Worcester Wednesday afternoon after police received reports of a man with a gun on the highway, a state police spokesperson said.

-Trooper Brandon Doherty in a statement said state police troopers and Worcester police officers responded to the area near the Ararat Street overpass over I-190 near 3:40 p.m.
+Trooper Brandon Doherty in a statement said state police troopers and Worcester police officers responded to the area near where I-190 meets Route 12 at roughly 3:40 p.m.

-By 4:10 p.m., Doherty said the scene was secure and one man was in custody.
+By 4:10 p.m., Doherty said the scene was secure and the man with a gun was in custody.

 Troopers were seen at work while traffic backed up on the northbound and southbound sides of the highway.